 ICS has proven not only useful for managing U.S. based incidents, but it has been implemented and adapted for use outside of the U.S. as well.

 In the 1980s the Australasian Inter-Service Incident Management System (AIIMS) was first developed in Australia as a derivative of the U.S. developed NIIMS and based largely on ICS.
 Designed to be “a management system for any emergency” (The Australasian Inter-service Incident Management System, Third Edition, April 2004), AIIMS was first implemented in the early 1990s.
-While it has been principally used by fire and land management agencies, there has been increasing recognition of the benefits of a coordinate public safety approach to incident management involving all of the emergency service providers.
+While it has been principally used by fire and land management agencies, there has been increasing recognition of the benefits of a coordinated public safety approach to incident management involving all of the emergency service providers.
 This has been reflected in legislation, government policy, and disaster/emergency management planning arrangements established within and between public safety organizations.

 While quite similar to ICS, there is one major difference: the term “Command” has been replaced with “Control”.
 In Australia, ICS is referred to as a “Control System” and the “Incident Command” function is called “Incident Control”.
 Regardless of these semantic differences, AIIMS is largely based on and compatible with ICS.
 During heavy wildland fire seasons, the U.S. and Australia have historically exchanged Incident Management Teams, further demonstrating the similarities between the systems.